Posted on

 Reduce Expenses

-MintMobile – This is a no nonsense mobile phone company owned by Ryan Reynolds that gives you a bulk discount for pre-paying longer terms.
-Unlimited talk & text and 3GB 4G LTE data for $15/mo. for US customers.
+MintMobile – This is a no nonsense mobile phone company owned by Ryan Reynolds that gives you a bulk discount for pre-paying longer terms in bulk … a concept that’s right up my alley.
+Gives unlimited talk & text and 5GB LTE data for $15/mo. for US customers.
 Bring your own phone or buy one of theirs.
 That’s how I think … buying in bulk to save … and I hate bait and switch scams, so I love this company’s up front prepaid pricing and simple interface.
 My wife and I both prepay our full year of service each year for $180, or $15/month, but you can try their promo for 1-3 months and see if you like it first.
 I’ve never hit the limit on data because I’m at my desk on WiFi so much, but they have bigger plans for people who need more data.
 Also can be used internationally outside the US.

 Wise.com – wire transfer money around the world in multiple currencies with super low fees.
 Store multiple currencies in an international account, access with a debit card anywhere.